willofdiamond/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 1. Identify potential shortcomings with your current pipeline
 As I rely on the RGB space.
 Bright light reflection on the road makes lane detection hard.

-### 3. Suggest possible improvements to your pipeline
+### 2. Suggest possible improvements to your pipeline
 I would like to check the thresholding in other color spaces and test the algorithm on more sample videos